-I'm a fourth-year PhD candidate in applied physics at Stanford University in Shanhui Fan's group, where I work on problems in nanophotonics, machine learning, and quantum optics.
+I'm a PhD candidate in applied physics at Stanford University in Shanhui Fan's group, where I work on problems in nanophotonics, machine learning, and quantum optics.
 I graduated from the California Institute of Technology with a BS in physics and computer science in 2017.

 Prior to coming to Stanford, I developed a popular quantum network simulation framework, wrote a functional testing system for camera subsystems on the Large Synoptic Survey Telescope, worked on vertex reconstruction algorithms for the Large Hadron Collider, and studied the evolution of the Earth's rotation.